RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-molecules.md

 ## Generate data

+Command to generate new FRET state sequences.

-Generate random FRET state sequences using the state configuration, the transition rates and the photobleaching parameters.
+It generates random FRET state sequences using the state configuration, the transition rates and the photobleaching parameters.

 See
 [Simulation workflow](../workflow.html#generate-random-fret-state-sequences) for more information